TheKamboy/sweet-theme-warp-terminal/README.md

 Make sure to enter the theme directory now.

-Now, run the generation script:

-- For Linux: `python3 ./scripts/gen_theme_previews.py Sweet`
+Now, run the generation script: `python3 ./scripts/gen_theme_previews.py Sweet`

 It should appear now!